fenrirberserker/java-study/doc/Study.md

 > 💻 Code — Spring incarnations: [Strategy via Spring](../src/main/java/algorithm/concepts/spring/strategy/StrategyPatternExample.java) · [Observer via Spring events](../src/main/java/algorithm/concepts/spring/events/ApplicationEventsExample.java) · [Proxy via Spring aspects](../src/main/java/algorithm/concepts/spring/aop/AopProxyExample.java)

 #### Creational
-- **Factory**: Delegates the creation to another class, hides creation logic — Spring's `BeanFactory` is the canonical example
+- **Factory Method**: Lets subclasses decide which class to instantiate; delegates creation to a method rather than a constructor — Spring's `BeanFactory` and `@Bean` factory methods
+- **Abstract Factory**: Creates families of related objects without naming their concrete classes — a `@Configuration` class declaring a related family of beans
-- **Singleton**: Returns a single instance of an object — Spring beans are singletons *per container*, not static Java Virtual Machine-wide singletons
+- **Singleton**: One instance with a global access point — Spring beans are singletons *per container*, not static Java Virtual Machine-wide singletons; prefer the Spring-managed form
-- **Builder**: Makes a complex object immutable upon construction, avoids the telescoping constructor problem (constructors with ever-growing parameter lists) — Lombok `@Builder`
+- **Builder**: Separates construction of a complex object from its representation; avoids the telescoping-constructor problem — Lombok `@Builder`, `UriComponentsBuilder`, `MockMvcRequestBuilders`
+- **Prototype**: Creates objects by cloning an existing instance rather than building from scratch — Java's `Cloneable`/copy constructors; useful when construction is expensive

 #### Behavioral
-- **Strategy**: Use composition to delegate behaviors — in Spring, inject a `Map<String, PaymentStrategy>` of beans and pick by key; eliminates switch statements. **The most useful pattern to demonstrate in a code challenge**
+- **Strategy**: Encapsulates interchangeable algorithms behind a common interface — in Spring, inject a `Map<String, PaymentStrategy>` and pick by key; eliminates switch statements. **The most useful pattern to demonstrate in a code challenge**
-- **Template Method**: A base class fixes the skeleton of an algorithm.implementation, subclasses fill in the steps — `JdbcTemplate` and `RestTemplate` (the naming is literal)
+- **Template Method**: A base class fixes the skeleton of an algorithm and subclasses fill in steps — `JdbcTemplate` and `RestTemplate` (the naming is literal)
-- **Observer**: Subscribers react to events published by a subject — Spring `ApplicationEvent` and `@EventListener`; the foundation of event-driven thinking
+- **Observer**: A one-to-many dependency where dependents are notified automatically of state changes — Spring `ApplicationEvent` and `@EventListener`; the foundation of event-driven thinking
 - **Chain of Responsibility**: A request crosses a chain of handlers, each deciding to process and/or pass it along — servlet filters, the Spring Security filter chain
+- **Command**: Encapsulates a request as an object so it can be queued, logged, or undone — Spring's `@Async` tasks and `TaskExecutor`; editor undo/redo stacks
+- **State**: An object changes behavior as its internal state changes, as if changing class — model an order/workflow lifecycle as explicit state objects instead of nested if/else; Spring State Machine
+- **Iterator**: Sequential access to a collection without exposing its internals — Java's `Iterable`/`Iterator`; Spring Data's `Page`/`Slice`
+- **Mediator**: Centralizes how a set of objects interact, cutting direct dependencies — Spring's `ApplicationEventPublisher`
+- **Memento**: Captures and restores an object's state without breaking encapsulation — undo history, checkpointing
+- **Visitor**: Adds operations over an object structure without modifying the element classes — `JsonSerializer`/`JsonDeserializer` visiting object graphs

 #### Structural
-- **Adapter**: Create new interfaces that act as a bridge between incompatible interfaces — wrap third-party clients behind your own interfaces
+- **Adapter**: Converts one interface into another that clients expect — wrap third-party clients or legacy data access behind your own interfaces; Spring's `HandlerAdapter` bridges requests to controller methods
-- **Proxy**: An object stands in front of another to add behavior transparently — exactly how `@Transactional` and Spring Aspect Oriented Programming work (Java Development Kit dynamic proxy for interfaces, CGLIB subclassing otherwise)
+- **Proxy**: A surrogate that controls access to another object — exactly how `@Transactional` and Spring Aspect-Oriented Programming (AOP) work (Java Development Kit dynamic proxy for interfaces, CGLIB subclassing for concrete classes); also Hibernate lazy-loading proxies
-- **Decorator**: Adds behavior by wrapping, without inheritance — the Java input/output streams: `new BufferedInputStream(new FileInputStream(...))`
+- **Decorator**: Adds responsibilities by wrapping, without subclassing — the Java input/output streams (`new BufferedInputStream(new FileInputStream(...))`); `HttpServletRequestWrapper`
+- **Facade**: A simplified unified interface over a complex subsystem — a `PaymentService` orchestrating fraud-check, charge, and receipt behind one call; `RestTemplate`/`WebClient` over HTTP plumbing
+- **Composite**: Treats individual objects and trees of objects uniformly (part-whole hierarchies) — composite discount rules; Spring Security's composite authorization manager
+- **Bridge**: Decouples an abstraction from its implementation so each varies independently — separate a notification channel (email vs SMS) from its rendering (HTML vs plain text) without a subclass explosion
+- **Flyweight**: Shares many fine-grained objects by splitting intrinsic (shared) from extrinsic (per-use) state — the `String` intern pool, the `Integer.valueOf()` small-integer cache

 #### Architectural Patterns
 - **Repository / Service Layer / Data Transfer Object (DTO)**: The entity is NOT the API contract — map entities to Data Transfer Objects at the service boundary, with a dedicated mapper